eralpkaraduman/cv/index.md

 Engineer with 18 years shipping production software across the entire stack.
 Genuine depth in three areas that rarely overlap in one person:

-- **Frontend & Backend Full-Stack** — React, TypeScript, 9+ years building and running production web apps end to end.
+- **Frontend & Backend Full-Stack**: React, TypeScript, 9+ years building and running production web apps end to end.
-- **Native & Cross-Platform Mobile Apps** — 6+ years of native iOS (Swift, Obj-C) plus 7+ years of React Native and Flutter; apps shipped to the App Store.
+- **Native & Cross-Platform Mobile Apps**: 6+ years of native iOS (Swift, Obj-C) plus 7+ years of React Native and Flutter; apps shipped to the App Store.
-- **Cloud & infrastructure** — designing and operating server and streaming systems on AWS and GCP, with hands-on CI/CD, Docker, Kubernetes and build tooling.
+- **Cloud & infrastructure**: designing and operating server and streaming systems on AWS and GCP, with hands-on CI/CD, Docker, Kubernetes and build tooling.

 Increasingly focused on AI-augmented engineering: building and customizing agent-based workflows and AI tooling to ship faster across all of the above.